morse-simulator/morse/doc/morse/dev/services.rst

   to the implementation of the services with sockets and used only by the client to track requests and responses.

-Using pymorse, the previous code can be rewrite as:
+Using pymorse, the previous code can be rewritten as:

 .. code-block:: python